 Item 14.
 Other Expenses of Issuance and Distribution.

-The following table shows the fees and expenses to be paid by Two Harbors Investment Corp. in connection with the sale and distribution of the securities being registered hereby.
+The following table shows the fees and expenses to be paid by Two Harbors Investment Corp. ("Two Harbors") in connection with the sale and distribution of the securities being registered hereby.
+All amounts are estimated.